 It’s often difficult to spot the signs of when an aortic dissection is going to happen.
 Some of the immediate and sudden symptoms can be a pain that people often describe as sharp, tearing or ripping, and it’s usually felt in the chest, back or between the shoulder blades.

-The symptoms can move around the body when the tear occurs and affects other organs, giving pain in the tummy, shoulders, neck and jaw, and weakness and numbness in the limbs.
-The lack of blood flow can dizziness, weakness, difficulty breathing and clamminess, as well as vomiting and nausea.
-The body can quickly go into shutdown, where you may lose consciousness and requires immediate life-saving treatment.
-You need to call 999.
+The symptoms can move around the body when the tear occurs and affects other organs, causing pain in the tummy, shoulders, neck and jaw, with weakness and numbness in the limbs.
+The change in normal blood flow in the body can cause dizziness, weakness, difficulty breathing and clamminess, as well as vomiting and nausea.
+The body can quickly go into shutdown, where you may lose consciousness and requires immediate life-saving treatment so you need to call 999.

 It’s not clear exactly why it happens but certain conditions can weaken the blood vessels, putting them at more risk of aortic dissection.
-The most common cause is high blood pressure over a prolonged period, but also aortic aneurysm, injuries to the chest and atherosclerosis, where fatty material sticks to the inner walls of the vessels.
-More rare conditions like Marfan’s syndrome or bicuspid aortic valve can also weaken the vessel wall over time.
+The most common cause is high blood pressure over a prolonged period, but also aortic aneurysm, injuries to the chest, atherosclerosis (where fatty material sticks to the inner wall of the aorta) and smoking.
+More rare conditions like Marfan’s syndrome or bicuspid aortic valve can also weaken the vessel wall over time and if you take drugs such as cocaine or amphetamines these can also increase your risk.

-Prevention is always better than cure, so addressing risk factors is the most effective way of avoiding aortic dissection.
-Maintaining good control of blood pressure and stopping smoking are essential for many reasons, the risk of aortic dissection being one of them.
+Prevention is always better than cure, so addressing any potential risk factors is the most effective way of avoiding an aortic dissection occurring.
+Maintaining good control of your blood pressure and stopping smoking are essential for many health reasons, the risk of aortic dissection being one of them.

-Aortic aneurysms are part of a screening process for those most at risk – in England, it’s offered to all men at 65, and they may repair any bulge found in the aorta wall to reduce the risk of rupture.
+Aortic aneurysms are part of a screening process for those most at risk – in England, it’s offered to all men at 65, and if any bulge is found in the aorta wall this may be repaired if it’s a certain size to reduce the risk of it rupturing.

 Open heart surgery is required for the first type of aortic dissection (type A,) which involves a tear in the ascending aorta, the first part of the vessel stemming from the heart.
 Sometimes a prosthetic application may be placed to support the tear in the aorta.